-Check the University and College websites.
+Check the website of the post-secondary school you plan to attend.
 Most post-secondary institutions have a Financial Aid section on their websites.
 Most universities offer Entrance Scholarships for graduating students based on their Grade 12 marks.
-Some entrance scholarships require an application, and some are automatically awarded.
+Some entrance scholarships require an application, while others may be automatically awarded.
 Check the institution's "Financial Aid" website for up-to-date information.